bchan-4/LE_single_chain/README.md

 - ```ExtrSim.c``` is the main code with active loop extrusion.
 - ```ExtrSim_MoreOutputs.c``` is the same simulation but generates additional output files.

-Before compiling the code, load your MPI implementation, for example with ``` module load OpenMPI/4.1.1 ``` or something similar. **Make sure to you use the same MPI implementation used for building LAMMPS.**
+Before compiling the code, load your MPI implementation, for example with ``` module load OpenMPI/4.1.1 ``` or something similar. **Make sure you use the same MPI implementation used for building LAMMPS.**

 Then, compile with ```make ExtrSim```.
 Note that the Makefile will need to be modified to fit your specific machine and directory structure.
 Specifically, the following snippets could be changed:
 - ```CC=mpicc``` to fit your C compiler